arjoooooon/arjuntaneja/content/about/_index.md

 ## About Me

-Hi!
-My name is Arjun.
-I'm a Quantitative Researcher at [Tudor](https://www.tudorfunds.com/home) working on high-frequency futures trading.
+I'm a Quantitative Researcher at [Tudor](https://www.tudorfunds.com/home) working on high-frequency futures trading systems.
+I recently graduated from  Harvey Mudd College with a B.S. in Mathematics and Computer Science.
+In my free time I like solving crossword puzzles, playing music, and training Jiu-Jitsu.

 ---

 ### Recent News

 - **May 16, 2025**: Graduated from Harvey Mudd College with high distinction and departmental honors in Mathematics

+- **Something** Featured on HMC magazine

 - **Nov 26, 2025**: Received the [Henry A. Krieger Prize in Decision Sciences](https://www.hmc.edu/mathematics/about/awards/#:~:text=Headly2024–2025-,Arjun%20Taneja,-2022–2023Claire) from the Department of Mathematics at HMC